WUSTL-Biol4220/home/labs/lab_01.md

 Complete the steps in the [VPN](https://github.com/WUSTL-Biol4220/home/blob/main/how_to_guide.md#virtual-private-network-vpn) section in the "How To" guide.

-In general, your home computer will need to be connected to the VPN to connect to your lab virtual machine (e.g. Part 3 of Lab 01) and other WUSTL network resources.
+When you are off-campus, your home computer will need to be connected to the VPN to connect to your lab virtual machine (Part 3 of Lab 01) and other WUSTL network resources.

-Now you can access approved WUSTL network resources from anywhere in the world, even your home.

 ---

 ## 3. Secure shell client (SSH)

 Two computers that are on the same network can connect and communicate with one another in various ways.
-One mode of communication -- through the secure shell (SSH) protocol -- is remarkably simple, fast, versatile, and secure.
+Secure shell (SSH) protocol is the most common command line interfacet for interacting with remote computers.
+It is simple, fast, versatile, secure, and available on every Unix-based computer by default.
 Once you have established an SSH connection with a remote computer, you will largely be free to interact with that computer as though you were physically sitting in front of it, at the keyboard, logged in through your user account.
 Most bioinformatics work carried out on remote computers is facilitated by SSH.

 The easiest way to connect to a remote computer through the SSH protocol is to install an SSH client.